slightlynybbled/maek/readme.md

 ## YML files

 The YML file is best presented as an example.
-Below is an example that will compile an arm-based processor.
+Below is an example that will compile an generic 'hello-world' type of application that may be found in the `examples` directory.

 Each file must contain a `default` configuration.
 All other configurations will inherit from the default configuration.